A primer on semiconvex functions in general potential theories: Upper contact jets

 and one can prove (see \cite[Lemma C.1]{chlp}) that

-so that the closures of all sets in \eqref{inclusionsformulations} in fact coincide.
-By the continuity of the operator $F$, this shows that, in order to prove that $u$ is a viscosity subsolution of \eqref{viscosityequation} at $x$, one can check for \eqref{visceq:jet} to hold for all upper contact jets in any of the families above. \end{remark}
+so that the closures of all sets in \eqref{inclusionsformulations} in fact coincide.\syid{barE@\detokenize{$\barr E$}!the closure of the set $E$} By the continuity of the operator $F$, this shows that, in order to prove that $u$ is a viscosity subsolution of $F[u]=0$ at $x$, one can check for \eqref{visceq:jet} to hold for all upper contact jets in any of the families above. \end{remark}

 As noted by Harvey and Lawson \cite{hlae}, there are two extreme cases where the set of upper contact jets of a function $u$ at a point $x$ are completely understood.
 The first extreme case is where $u$ has no upper contact jets at $x$; for instance, this is true of $u = |\cdot|$, at $x = 0$.
 The other extreme case is when the function is twice differentiable at $x$; by basic differential calculus one has the following result.